NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Scout.md

 * * *

-You are a highly skilled scout, capable of providing your allies a timely warning of any danger.
-You gain the Scout's Warning ranger feat.
-When you're using the Scout exploration activity, you grant your allies a +2 circumstance bonus to their initiative rolls instead of a +1 circumstance bonus.
+You are a highly skilled scout, capable of guiding your allies, detecting imminent threats, and avoiding the attention of dangerous enemies.
+You can perform the Scout exploration activity at the same time as the Avoid Notice exploration activity.
+The bonus to initiative you grant when you Scout is +2 instead of +1.

 **Special** You can't select another dedication feat until you have gained two other feats from the Scout archetype.